What is the Purpose of Weather Vanes on Texas and Oklahoma Farms? - Fort Worth - 1

 South Wind (from south to north)

-Warm and humid air from the Gulf of Mexico >> Rain forecast, possibility of thunderstorms
+Warm, humid air from the Gulf of Mexico >> Rain expected, possibility of thunderstorms

 North Wind (from north to south)